jodiRhoades/devProfileGen/README.md

 I want a developer profile generator

-So that I can easily prepare reports for staekholders.
+So that I can easily prepare reports for stakeholders.

 When preparing a report for stakeholders, it is important to have up-to-date information about members of the development team.
 Rather than navigating to each team member's GitHub profile, a command-line application will allow for quick and easy generation of profiles in markdown format.